BenedictRasmussen/RuneWordFinder/README.md

 # RuneWordFinder
-A toy application for discovering which rune words can be made in Diablo II.
+A toy application for discovering which Runewords can be made in Diablo II.

 ## What and Why?